annisa-cn/Pizza-Runner/README.md

   FROM #temp_orderXrunner
   GROUP BY order_id
 ```
-  -- assumed that preparation time = pick up time to the HQ
+assumed that preparation time = pick up time to the HQ.
-  -- the greater the number of pizzas in one order, the longer the preparation time takes
+From the result, it's shown that the greater the number of pizzas in one order, the longer the preparation time takes

 4. What was the average distance travelled for each customer?
 ```